luna/luna-rfcs/text/0000-comments-overhaul.md

 so you don't need to do that!

-Along similar lines as todo comments, Luna also supports `FIXME` and `BUG` annotation comments that are used in the same way:
+Along similar lines as todo comments, Luna also supports `FIXME` and `BUG` annotation comments that are used in the same way, each with a distinctive visual style:

 ```
 def broken a b: